Even if you’re not a lawyer, you’ve probably had some occasion to read court documents and come across stock phrases like this:

 This gets to the real test for plain language as applied to contracts: What difference does it make if a clause is written if legalese as long as it has the intended legal effect?
 Put another way, an “old-school” transactional lawyer might object that shifting to “plain language” is unnecessary, and even undesirable, because it places style over substance.

 Point taken.
 But as a trial lawyer, I know that both substance and style matter.
-The style of a contract matters because that contract is going to be Exhibit 1 in a lawsuit, and you’re going to have to explain and defend the contract to a broad constituency: the witnesses, the judge, the jury, and even the opposing party.
+The style of a contract matters because that contract is going to be Exhibit 1 in a lawsuit, and you’re going to have to explain and defend the contract to a broader constituency: the witnesses, the judge, the jury, and even the opposing party.

 Presenting the Plain-Language Non-Compete